Photo by Nathanael Herrera

 photo: Alex Badyaev/tenbestphotos.com

 Synergistic to our work on hybrid inviability and sterility, we have several research projects that use population genomic approaches to understand the contribution of hybridization to standing variation within species and the genomic architecture of reproductive isolation.
-This includes ongoing research in the Good lab on chipmunks and mountain pine beetles, and collaborative work on rabbits, humans, and the great apes.
+This includes ongoing research in the Good lab on mice, rats, chipmunks, and hares.